AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/database-nosql.md

 ## Retrieve dataflow specifications {#specs}

-A dataflow is responsible for collecting data from sources and bringing them into [!DNL Platform].
+A dataflow is responsible for collecting data from sources and bringing them into Platform.
 In order to create a dataflow, you must first obtain the dataflow specifications by performing a GET request to the [[!DNL Flow Service]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) API.
 Dataflow specifications are responsible for collecting data from an external database or NoSQL system.

 **API format**